 Comment 6: In the experiments, the proposed approach is compared to FDA-CIT – a feedback driven, adaptive CIT process.
 However, there are several issues that need to be addressed with these experiments: First, the proposed approach assumes that all failures are deterministic, which should be mentioned and discussed early in the paper, as this greatly reduces the practicality of the approach.

-Response: We agree that our approach is based on the assumption that all failures are deterministic and it should be mentioned early in the paper.
-As suggested, we discussed this assumption in the last paragraph of Section 2. ( Page , before Section 2.1).
+Response: As suggested, we discussed this assumption in the last paragraph of Section 2. ( Page , before Section 2.1).

 Comment 7: